Circular walk from Dunmere to Penhargard returning via Bodmin Jail

 • Finally, a Cornish Mile is 1.5 miles.
 Though you may suspect otherwise when walking up a steep hill, our walk distances are not measured in Cornish Miles.

-24. At Lower Bodiniel Cottage, turn right onto the driveway just before the cottage and follow the track leading from this until it ends in a gate.
+24. At Lower Bodiniel Cottage, turn right onto the driveway just before the cottage and follow the path leading from this until it ends in a gate.

 Wild garlic grows along the track and is visible in spring.